Assignment Transfers in Under-Construction Projects: Step-by-Step with Fees

 The most common mistake is assuming the builder will approve without conditions.
 Some agreements restrict transfers during early stages, and ignoring these clauses can result in rejection.

 Another pitfall is ignoring pending dues.
-If the assignor has missed an instalment, the builder may not issue an NOC until it is paid, shifting liability to the assignee.
-GST compliance is another area where mistakes happen, leading to tax notices later.
+If the assignor has missed an instalment, the builder may not issue an NOC until it is paid, or may refuse to process the transfer construction request until cleared.

 What About Loans and Bank Approvals

 If the property is already under a loan, the lender’s approval is required.
 Banks may either allow substitution of the borrower or ask for loan closure before transfer.
-This step can add time to the process.
+In some cases, structured loan transfers are processed between the old and new borrower.

 Why BrickFi Matters in Assignment Transfers

 Assignment transfers may look intimidating, but they are manageable if handled with the right process.
-Sellers should clear all dues before initiating, buyers should verify every document, and both must understand the impact of fees and taxes.
-Timelines are not instant, so patience and planning are necessary.
+Sellers should clear all dues before initiating; buyers should verify every document, and both must understand the impact of assignment charges, assignment fees, GST, and potential loan transfers.

 Most importantly, do not assume that assignment transfers are routine paperwork.
-Each builder has different rules, each project has unique clauses, and each transfer carries financial implications.
-One wrong step can mean additional cost or legal disputes.
+Each builder has different rules, each project has unique clauses, and each transfer carries financial implications including builder transfer charges and transfer construction approvals.

 FAQs

 Resale happens after possession when the property is registered in the buyer’s name.
-Assignment transfer happens during construction, before possession, when rights are passed to a new buyer.
+Assignment transfer happens during construction, often marked as under transfer, when rights are passed to a new buyer.

-Builders typically charge between two and five percent of the property’s agreement value as transfer fees.
-This varies by project and builder policy.
+Builders typically charge between two and five percent of the property’s agreement value as assignment charges or builder transfer charges.

-Does GST always apply on assignment transfers ?
+1. Does GST always apply on assignment transfers?

 The lender’s approval is required.
-Either the loan is closed before transfer, or the bank substitutes the new buyer.
-Without this, liabilities may get transferred unknowingly.
+Either structured loan transfers are processed or the loan is closed before assignment.